taoshika127/sijia-coding-test-CB/README.md

 ## Some notes:

-due to the limited time, I didn't get to build the data API, I just created some sample data in VScode, which can be accessd in db folder.
+Due to the limited time, I didn't get to build the data API, I just created some sample data in VScode, which can be accessd in db folder.
 Ideally I would build the API in a different repository and use MongoDB or Postgres to build the database.
 Also, if I had more time, I would implement Auth0 to provide some authentication guard for different pages.
 For example, for people other than the blog creator herself/himself, they won't be able to edit or add the blog.
 They can only view, sort, filter and search.
 Also, right now it's wokring on localhost only, if I had more time I would deploy it by using AWS ec2 instance.